Editorial Cartoon: Ron Paul Social Security Hypocrite

 I am torn though.
 One one hand, he did pay into the system so he has the right to get paybacks.
 YET, he makes the claim that he puts it in the same category as roads where he has paid into them so he should enjoy the benefits thereof.
 It would be very difficult to NOT drive on government roads.
 It would be very easy to take a stand and not cash your Social Security check or at the least protest by donating the checks.
 Thoughts?

-58 Responses to “Editorial Cartoon: Ron Paul Social Security Hypocrite”
+58 responses to “Editorial Cartoon: Ron Paul Social Security Hypocrite”

-1. Red says:
+1. Red Avatar

 And I got the first vote 😉